 You will need: Your baby’s favorite toy or a rattle, you and your partner

 How to: A seven-month-old would still be far from taking his first steps but his legs are already attuned to the standing position.
-By seven months, babies will stretch their legs straight when held in standing position and will bounce as if hopping at one place.
+By seven months, babies will stretch their legs straight when held in a standing position and will bounce as if hopping at one place.
 These actions form the foundation for subsequent muscle development that facilitate the walking action.

 In this physical development activity, we use this hopping motion to strengthen his leg muscles.
 Start by making your partner hold your baby in the standing position on a soft surface such as a bed mattress.
 Stand in front of your baby with his favorite toy or a rattle and hold it at a height that your baby can reach.
 Then ask your partner to replicate the hopping motion while holding the baby.
 Soon the baby begins hopping on his own and reaches out to the toy with every jump.
 Repeat the motion four to five times and then give a break for a few seconds before repeating it again.
+However, be careful to not put too much weight on the baby’s legs.

 Skills developed: Muscle development, development of strength and dexterity